-- The appointment of a permanent Chief Officer in December 2015 and an Interim Chief Finance Officer in February 2016 - Regular meetings of the Integration Joint Board (Transitional Board from January 2015 to September 2015) and then formally constituted from October 2015 - The establishment of and regular meetings of a Strategic Planning Group throughout the year to develop the IJB's Strategic Plan - Appointment of Internal Auditors for financial year 2015/16 (Fife, Tayside and Forth Valley Management Services or FTF) - Appointment of External Auditors for financial year 2015/16 (Audit Scotland) - Completion of a financial assurance process regarding proposed devolved budgetary resources.
+- The appointment of a permanent Chief Officer in December 2015 and an Interim Chief Finance Officer in February 2016 - Regular meetings of the Integration Joint Board (Transitional Board from January 2015 to September 2015) and then formally constituted from October 2015 - The establishment of and regular meetings of a Strategic Planning Group throughout the year to develop the IJB's Strategic Plan - Appointment of Internal Auditors for financial year 2015/16 (Fife, Tayside and Forth Valley Management Services or FTF).
+Internal Audit arrangements for the IJB will operate within a 3 year rotation between NHS Forth Valley and Falkirk Councils internal auditors. - Appointment of External Auditors for financial year 2015/16 (Audit Scotland) - Completion of a financial assurance process regarding proposed devolved budgetary resources.
+Page five of the management commentary provides more details of the due diligence process.